ow/samsung-frame-art/readme.md

 You can choose between a 'randomizer' mode that changes the image each time the script is run, or a bulk upload mode that puts all of your images on the TV at once and use the internal slideshow mode to have them shuffle.

 ## Using the script
 *Note: I have tested this with the 2020 and 2021 Samsung Frame TVs, which I own.
-I am not sure if it works with other TVs yet—let me know if it works on your TV if it isn't listed here.*
+I am not sure if it works with other TVs yet—let me know if it works on your TV if it isn't listed here.
+There is a rumor that the 2022 Frame TVs no longer allow art mode to work with the API—if you try this with a 2022 Frame TV and it works (or doesn't) let me know!*

 - Install the required [Python library](https://github.com/xchwarze/samsung-tv-ws-api) that accesses the Samsung TV API by running: `pip3 install "git+https://github.com/xchwarze/samsung-tv-ws-api.git#egg=samsungtvws[async,encrypted]"`
 - Set a static IP for your TV, then change `tv = SamsungTVWS('192.168.0.9')` in `art.py` to your own IP address